Across the Alps: Bavaria to South Tyrol8 Days & 7 Nights

 This trip is available to solo walkers but a solo walker supplement is payable.
 You should have previous Alpine experience to undertake this trip solo.
 Single rooms and double rooms for single occupancy are available should someone in your party wish to have their own room, again a supplement is payable.

 7 breakfasts are included in the cost of your trip.
 Breakfast is always buffet-style with various options available.
 Expect a continental breakfast with bread, jams, pastries, yoghurt and muesli available.
 Usually there are also local meats and cheeses, eggs and fruit on offer.
-Dinners and lunches are not included so you have the freedom to choose from what’s on offer each day.
+You also have 1 dinner included in your overnight stay in Obergurgl.
+Outside of this dinner and lunches are not included so you have the freedom to choose from what’s on offer each day.
 You may be able to order a packed lunch at your accommodation for the following day, or you can find bakeries and shops in each town to stock up on food for your hikes.
 There are plenty of options for dinner each night, either at your hotel or in nearby restaurants.
 Food in this part of the Alps is hearty and traditional, with meat and cheese being some of the dominant ingredients!
 Tyrolean specialities include ‘Tiroler Gröstl’, a bacon, onion and potato fry-up topped with a fried egg, or ‘Kiachl’ a fried yeast dough pastry that can be served sweet or savoury.
 Kaiserschmarrn (translates as Emperor’s mess, named after Franz Joesph the first) is another ubiquitous Tyrolean dish.
 If you have any dietary requirements please let us know at the time of booking.

 - 7 nights accommodation in 3 & 4* hotels